andreabassetti/fairtrade/README.md

 <img width="1091" alt="Screen Shot 2022-03-17 at 8 54 49 PM" src="https://user-images.githubusercontent.com/87248687/158917202-e216b92f-1196-48d7-8777-51af95154a99.png">

 Based off the feature importance coefficients from the preliminary model, we relied on that to distinguish which features were relevant and which were not.
-We also assigned features to our model based off some of the correlations we saw during the data exploration phase (https://github.com/andreabassetti/fairtrade/blob/b7743e121c2d8184e6ba57ef241f6d596a1fd70d/Database/Data%20Exploration%20(Scatter%20Plots)%20/scatterplots.ipynb).
+We also assigned features to our model based off some of the correlations we saw during the data exploration phase. (https://github.com/andreabassetti/fairtrade/blob/b7743e121c2d8184e6ba57ef241f6d596a1fd70d/Database/Data%20Exploration%20(Scatter%20Plots)%20/scatterplots.ipynb).

 In our future model, we decided to encode some of the feature columns through using ordinal encoding.
 We replaced "Strongly Disagree" with the number 1, "Disagree" with the number 2, and contiinued through the 5 options ending with replacing "Strongly Agree" with 5.

 The data was split using the default setting of the train_test_split function splitting 75% of the data as training data and 25% of it as testing data.

 We tried various different models (RandomOverSampler, Adaboost Classifier) to see how they performed against each other.
-We decided to go with Random Forest Classifier since it’s a great model to choose to avoid overfitting and we could use it rank the importance of the input features.
+We ultimately decided to go with Random Forest Classifier since it’s a great model to avoid overfitting and we could use it rank the importance of the input features.
 The initial limitations seen in this model is that it has a somewhat low precision score with predicting demotors.

 Below, you can see the results in our confusion matrix.

 ![Screen Shot 2022-03-17 at 9 04 37 PM](https://user-images.githubusercontent.com/87248687/158918038-a8de1c64-2f77-4ceb-8e67-ec876f4f30ab.png)

 Based off of this model, we have an accuracy score of approximately 75% which is acceptable based on the target that we are trying to predict.

 ## Database:
 For our Database we started off with our Fair Trade USA excel document where, as a team, we agreed on what columns were necessary to perform our analysis.
 The rest of the data preprocessing was coded in our fairtrade_clean_data Jupyter Notebook.
 First, we loaded the data, renamed some of our columns and dropped the columns we agreed we did not need for our analysis.
 Then we dropped the rows that contained responses such as "refused" or "Don't know".
 Subsequently, we changed the string values in our 'factory_recommend_tf_score' column to integers and binned our new values to match the NPS scoring metric.
 Values 0-5 were binned as '0' and considered to be our demotors and values 6-10 were binned as '1' and considered to be our promotors.
 All rows with 'NaN' values were dropped and we checked the datatypes of our columns to make sure all the columns had the right data types for our analysis.
 Lastly, we exported the clean data frame as a new CSV which was the basis for our machine learning model.